smahdihussaini/dream-adventure/README.md

 - __Navigation Bar__

-  - Featured on all three sections, the full responsive navigation bar includes links to the Dream Adventure, Gallery, Tourism places, Hotels, Resturants and Contact Us sesction and is identical in each section to allow for easy navigation.
+  - Featured in all three sections, the full responsive navigation bar includes links to the Dream Adventure, Gallery, Tourism places, Hotels, Restaurants, and Contact Us section and is identical in each section to allow for easy navigation.
   - This section will allow the user to easily navigate from section to section across all devices.

 ![Nav Bar](https://github.com/smahdihussaini/dream-adventure/blob/main/media/4.png)